Zar je važno da l' se peva ili pjeva... World Tour

 Zar je važno da l' se peva ili pjeva...
-World Tour is the fifth headlining concert tour by Serbian singer Lepa Brena, in support of her eighteenth studio album, Zar je važno dal se peva ili pjeva (2018).
-The tour is set to begin on 11 November 2017, in Vienna, Austria, at the Lugner City.
+World Tour was the fifth headlining concert tour by Serbian singer Lepa Brena, in support of her eighteenth studio album, Zar je važno dal se peva ili pjeva (2018).
+The tour began on 11 November 2017, in Vienna, Austria, at the Lugner City and concluded on 28 October 2022, in Cleveland, United States, at Astor Theatre.
 The tour was also included some festival concerts.

 Background

 On October 24, 2017, Brenna's discography house Grand, of which she and co-owner, announced that Brena is on a world tour Zar je važno da l' se peva ili pjeva? and will be sponsored by NetTV Plus.
 On October 27, 2017, Brena held a press conference in Sofia, Bulgaria to promote a concert in Sofia on March 23, 2018, and announced her great world tour.
 She also appeared as a guest in a Big Brother, on Nova television where competitors competed who would better imitate Brena and sing like her.

 On January 17, 2018, Brena announced the first concert in Serbia on the occasion of the new world tour.

 On March 3, 2018, the North America leg was announced.